DuarteMRAlves/tag_my_outfit_server/README.md

 #### Integration testing

-This tests need the server running and will create clients to exhaustively test the server functionality:
+These tests need the server running and will create clients to exhaustively test the server functionality:

 ```
 $ python -m unittest discover -s "tests/integration/" -p "*.py"